Turkey Tail vs Reishi: Which Mushroom Is Right for You?

 Is Turkey Tail or Reishi better for gut health?

-Turkey Tail is the clear winner for gut microbiome support — multiple human RCTs demonstrate specific prebiotic effects.
-Reishi has not demonstrated the same specific prebiotic activity in human controlled trials.
+Turkey Tail has been the subject of more human research into gut microbiome support.
+Reishi has not demonstrated the same prebiotic activity in human controlled trials to date.

 Teelixir Organic Turkey Tail Mushroom 10:1 Extract — compare with Reishi for immune support